pbogre/prometheus-disk-exporter/README.md

 # todo
-- use systemd socket instead of generating one (which is created with root permissions)
-    - or manually set permissions from within the script (chmod 664 socket\_path)
-- ability to pass arguments such as socket path, exporter ip/port, ...
+- ability to pass arguments
-- use a better system to generate metrics; instead of manually declaring each one have a separate file which describes their format like name, labels, help, value col, etc., and iterate through the metrics in that file to generate them
+    - getter   | socket path
+    - exporter | listen address, listen port, (min delay between requests)
 - create sample systemd services with appropriate permissions
+    - socket   |  prometheus:prometheus, read+write 0 0
+    - getter   |  root:root
+    - exporter |  prometheus:prometheus
+- limit http requests on exporter (or on getter?) (+ argument)
 - proper logging
+- use a better system to generate metrics; instead of manually declaring each one have a separate file which describes their format like name, labels, help, value col, etc., and iterate through the metrics in that file to generate them

-# partition data (csv)
+# partition data from socket (csv)
 |column |value       |example
 |-------|------------|-------
 |0      |block       |`/dev/sda1`,